antoniotino/SudokuGame/README.md

 #### Restriction

-When you started SudokuGame with docker, you can play only in terminal version, because in docker you can't run a Gui application.
+If you run the SudokuGame with docker, you can only play the terminal version, because docker can't run a Gui.